SumoLogic/sumologic-documentation/docs/send-data/use-json-configure-sources/json-parameters-hosted-sources.md

 ---
 id: json-parameters-hosted-sources
 title: JSON Parameters for Hosted Sources
-description: This topic describes JSON Source parameters for hosted Collectors.
+description: This topic describes JSON Source parameters for Hosted Collectors.
 ---

 This topic describes JSON Source parameters for Hosted Collectors.
 See the following topics for additional information: